-- Why it’s not that simple… the favourite – longshot bias
+- Why do we need to know about the favourite – longshot bias?

 In basic terms, it refers to the tendency for punters to over-value long-shot chances in betting markets.
 Therefore long-shot chances tend to be over-bet, and their odds shorter than they truly should be… while favourites tend to be under-bet and thus longer than they should be.

 The favourite – longshot bias also happens because bookies take advantage of this fact and make roughies shorter prices than they should be.
 They also offer better odds on the favourites to be more competitive at the pointy end of the market and get more money in the bag.
 Bookmaking without turnover equals not much profit.

 Twice in two races a @Neil_Mulholland longshot picks the pocket of an odds-on favourite at @FontwellPark!
 20/1 shot Carolines Charm and @samtwiston turn over 2/11 market-leader Ennistown following @jamesbe19813630‘s earlier win on 16/1 outsider Fr Humphrey… pic.twitter.com/dvwZ7tXBtU